P.S. Narasimha

 Early Life

 Justice Narasimha began his legal practice at the High Court, Civil Courts, and Tribunals in Hyderabad.
 Later, he shifted his practice to the Supreme Court.
-Throughout his career, he appeared in several Constitution Bench cases of the SC.
-Notably, he served as the commission counsel for the Justice Chinnappa Reddy Commission and was a member of the Supreme Court Legal Aid Committee.
+Throughout his career, he appeared in several Constitution Bench cases of the Supreme Court.
+Notably, he served as the commission counsel for the Justice Chinnappa Reddy Commission, which identified classes of persons to be identified as Backward Classes (OBCs).
+He was also a member of the Supreme Court Legal Aid Committee.

-He was appointed the Additional Solicitor General of India in 2014.
-During this tenure, he assisted the Court as a Law Officer in cases such as the NJAC case.
-He also represented India before international tribunals such as the International Tribunal for the Law of the Sea (ITLOS) in Hamburg, Germany, and the Permanent Court of Arbitration (PCA) in The Hague for Investment Treaty Arbitration.
+He also appeared before the International Tribunal for the Law of the Sea (ITLOS) in Hamburg, Germany, and the Permanent Court of Arbitration (PCA) in The Hague for Investment Treaty Arbitration.
 Additionally, he presented a paper on extradition and the environment during the Indian Supreme Court Delegation’s visit to the Canadian Supreme Court.

-He was a part of the Governing Body of the National Legal Services Authority of India (NALSA) and was closely associated with the Mediation and Conciliation Project Committee (MCPC) of the SC.
+He was a part of the Governing Body of the National Legal Services Authority of India (NALSA) and was closely associated with the Mediation and Conciliation Project Committee (MCPC) of the Supreme Court.
+NALSA is an organisation created under the Legal Services Authorities Act, 1987 and provides free legal help to the disadvantaged sections of the population.
 He was involved in the development of laws related to Mediation and arbitration and served as a Mediator in the BCCI case.
 He also participated in committees focused on restructuring Appellate Tribunals, reviewing Corporate Social Responsibility laws, and served as a member of the Investor Education and Protection Fund Authority (IEPFA).

 Career as a Judge